The serial ports are designed around the Motorola 68B50 ACIA. The data

 communication from 110 baud through 76.8K baud.
 For comparison, the original 88-2SIO has a maximum baud rate of 9600 baud and requires wire jumpers to change baud rates.

 Either serial port can be set up for RS-232 (with optional hardware handshaking), Teletype (20 mA current loop), or TTL communication.
 These settings are easily configured with push-on jumpers instead of the confusing maze of wiring options on the original 88-2SIO.

 Two options are available for connecting the 88-2SIOJP serial port to DB-25 connectors on the rear panel: 1) The same 10-pin Molex 0.156” connector used on the original 88-2SIO, or 2) A 26 pin header that allows use of an off-the-shelf DB-25 ribbon cable assembly.

-If a 2816A EEPROM is installed, then writing to the EEPROM may be enabled or disabled with a jumper.
+If an EEPROM is installed, then writing to the EEPROM may be enabled or disabled with a jumper.

 The EPROM can be completely disabled with a DIP switch.

 When the Automatic EPROM Disable feature is enabled, the EPROM is available to the CPU after reset and until the first IN instruction from port 0FFh (which is the Altair front panel’s switch register).
 Once the CPU inputs from this port, the EPROM is no longer available, and overlaid RAM at the same address becomes available to the CPU.
 This feature is equivalent to the automatic EPROM disable feature in later versions of the MITS 8800b Turnkey board which allowed Altair BASIC to run in a full 64K of RAM.